5 Mistakes to Avoid When Cleaning and Disinfecting Your Commercial Space

 - Discover the proper products to use, and more

-Commercial spaces are used by various people and need to be cleaned and disinfected frequently.
-However, there are common mistakes that people make while cleaning and disinfecting their commercial space.
-In this blog post, we will discuss five mistakes that you should avoid when cleaning and disinfecting your commercial space.
+High-traffic areas in commercial settings need to be cleaned and disinfected frequently, simply due to the number of people passing through.
+However, there are common mistakes that can happen while cleaning and disinfecting.
+In this blog post, we will discuss five mistakes to avoid.

 Mistake #1: Not Understanding the Difference Between Cleaning and Disinfecting